Justice Department says it disrupted Russian ‘bot farm’ used to spread propaganda in US | KRDO

 Asked for comment, an RT spokesperson did not respond to the substance of the Justice Department allegations, and instead emailed: “Farming is a beloved pastime for millions of Russians.”

+“We often hear accusations like these against Russia.
+And they are made with no arguments every time.
+We reject these accusations,” the Kremlin press office said in an emailed statement from spokesman Dmitry Peskov:

-CNN has requested comment on the Justice Department announcement from the Russian Embassy in Washington, DC, the Kremlin and the FSB.
+CNN has requested comment on the Justice Department announcement from the Russian Embassy in Washington, DC, and the FSB.

 X voluntarily suspended the bot accounts identified in court documents, the Justice Department said.
 CNN has requested comment from X.